Tommydemian/vue-certificate-project-2/README.md

 💡 HINT: You can make up any genres you like

 💡 HINT: You can visit imdb.com to find movie descriptions, images, etc for testing your form

+Here are my suggestions for implementation.
+Would you like me to guide you through:

+Adding validation handling and error display?
+Implementing proper cancel functionality?
+Adding form reset functionality?
+Improving the buttons styling to match your MainButton component?

+Which of these areas would you like to tackle first?
+Also, I notice you're displaying selected genres below the select.
+Would you like to:

+Keep this display but style it better with pills similar to your MovieCard?
+Or handle the multiple select display differently?